etShaw-zh/jianjunxiao.github.io/publications.md

 > **Xiao, J.-J**.
 (2022).
 Leveraging the development of social capital in a cMOOC through learner-learner interaction: A longitudinal network analysis. **_The Asian Students’ Seminar & Round Table 2022.
 South China Normal University, Guangzhou, China_**.
 (OR)

 *Notes: OR = Oral Presentation*

+### Research Projects

+> 2023-2024.
+Research on Automatic Assessment and Improvement Path of cMOOC Learners' Interaction Level Based on Dual Networks. **_Interdisciplinary Research Foundation for Doctoral Candidates of Beijing Normal University [Grant No. BNUXKJC2305]_**.